monkeSearch

 monkeSearch is an open-source, offline-first desktop search tool that lets you find local files using natural language.
 Instead of relying on exact filenames, regex, or folder browsing, you just describe what you're looking for and when — the system finds it.
 Nothing leaves your machine.

 Any natural language file search query can be broken down into three constituents: file type (what kind of file — pdf, image, code, etc.), temporal context (when — 3 days ago, last week, etc.), and misc keywords (remaining context — project name, topic, etc.).
-The first implementation used a local LLM to extract these constituents and convert them directly into macOS Spotlight query arguments.
-The current main branch achieves the same task using vector databases instead, making monkeSearch cross-platform.
+The main/dev branch uses a local LLM to extract these constituents and convert them directly into macOS Spotlight query arguments.
+The vectordb branch achieves the same task using vector databases instead, making monkeSearch cross-platform.
 Both approaches are fully offline.

-The original vision behind the project: use a local LLM to convert a natural language query directly into arguments for macOS's built-in Spotlight search — no vector database, no embeddings index, no metadata dump.
+The idea is simple: use a local LLM to convert a natural language query directly into arguments for macOS's built-in Spotlight search — no vector database, no embeddings index, no metadata dump.
 Just natural language in, structured OS-level query out, instant results back.

 A user writes a query like "python scripts from 3 days ago".
-Stop words are stripped, then a local LLM (Qwen3-0.6B running via llama.cpp) parses the cleaned query and extracts structured components using constrained JSON output:
+Stop words are stripped, then a local LLM (like LFM 1.2B or our fine-tuned SmolLM2 135M, running via llama.cpp) parses the cleaned query and extracts structured components using constrained JSON output:

 {